 It’s been 20 years since the handover of Hong Kong back to China, but not everyone identifies as “Chinese” or would say that Hong Kong is part of China.
 Hong Kong is, understandably, going through a major identity crisis and experiencing cultural dissonance as China’s influence over the city grows stronger.

 You can read more about it here, but it’s an issue to be mindful of before you visit.
-Don’t strike up a conversation about Hong Kong, China, “One Country, Two Systems” or the Umbrella Movement with just any random, especially if you’re not sure what their stance is as it can get heated.
+Don’t strike up a conversation about Hong Kong, China, “One Country, Two Systems”, the Umbrella Movement or proposed extradition law with just any random, especially if you’re not sure what their stance is as it can get heated.

 3. Don’t ask people why they speak “such good English”

 The main language spoken in Hong Kong is Cantonese, a local dialect.
 However, many people speak English (or at least basic English), and almost all signs are bilingual.
 After all, Hong Kong was a British colony for more than 150 years!

 Nothing irks me more than when people ask, “why is your English so good when you’re from Hong Kong?”
 There are tons of international schools in Hong Kong, and the majority of the local schools teach English as well.
 Don’t act so shocked when you hear people from Hong Kong speaking with a British or American accent.

 4. Don’t stand on the left

 I mentioned this in this article on things to know before visiting Hong Kong, but when you are walking anywhere that has escalators or a moving walkway/sidewalk in Hong Kong, remember to stand on the right and let people pass you on the left!

 People get extremely annoyed when people block the left side of the walkway and it’s always a telltale sign that you’re from out of town.
 If someone is standing on the left and you need to get pass, just say “mm goi” politely to ask them to move.

 5. Don’t treat Hong Kong like your own personal Instagram backdrop